 - Distribute tasks for the day of the shower if co-hosting.

 - Settle the food to be served.
 The amount and type of food depend on what time the bridal shower will be held.
 You may need to prepare appetizers, brunch, or dinner.
 This also includes the cake or dessert.
 You can also look into booking a caterer.

 - Brainstorm possible activities, games, and forms of entertainment.
 If you want any live performers, such as musicians, now is the time to make a booking.

 - Make the necessary rentals.
 This includes dishware, glassware, tables, chairs, and linens.

 - Inform guests from out-of-town about dates for travel.

 One Month Before

 - Send the invites.
 The invites can also be in the form of an RSVP.
 If guests do not respond, follow up with them a week after the “reply by” date.

 - Produce a draft of the itinerary.
-Make sure it includes the following: start and end time, when food and drinks will be served, games, and the opening of gifts.
+Make sure the bridal shower order of events includes the following: start and end time, when food and drinks will be served, games, and the opening of gifts.
 Other activities you may want to incorporate are music, time for socialization, and toast-making.